E. A. Wallis Budge: Collecting missions

 Budge carried out three missions to Mesopotamia in the period 1886 to 1892.
 He was then directed to Egypt, and visited almost every year, for shorter periods of a month or two more compatible with new administrative duties.
 He also visited the Sudan, five times.
 He returned from the missions with: large collections of cuneiform tablets; Syriac, Coptic, and Greek manuscripts; and significant collections of hieroglyphic papyri.

 On an 1888 trip to Baghdad, Budge was expected to be hosted by the British resident William Tweedie.
 He ended up staying on the Tigris steamer Comet attached to the residency.
 Unaware of a recent change of Ottoman customs rules, Budge had his baggage searched.
 It contained significant cuneiform clay tablets from Tell Amarna.
 These tablets and others Budge smuggled successfully out of Iraq, by means of bribery.
 Budge gave his own account of the incident in his memoirs By Nile And Tigris.

-Perhaps his most famous acquisitions from this time were: the Papyrus of Ani, a Book of the Dead; a copy of Aristotle's lost Constitution of Athens; and the Amarna letters.
-Budge's prolific and well-planned acquisitions gave the British Museum arguably the best Ancient Near East collections in the world, at a time when European museums were competing to build such collections.
+Notable acquisitions from this time were: the Papyrus of Ani, a Book of the Dead; a copy of Aristotle's lost Constitution of Athens; and the Amarna letters.
+Budge's prolific acquisitions gave the British Museum arguably the best Ancient Near East collections in the world, at a time when European museums were competing to build such collections.

 In 1900, the Assyriologist Archibald Sayce said to Budge:

 What a revolution you have effected in the Oriental Department of the Museum!
 It is now a veritable history of civilization in a series of object lessons.

 Budge became assistant keeper in his department after Renouf retired in 1891, and was confirmed as keeper in 1894.
 He held this position until 1924, specializing in Egyptology.
 Budge and collectors for other museums of Europe regarded having the best collection of Egyptian and Assyrian antiquities in the world as a matter of national pride, and there was tremendous competition for such antiquities among them.
 Museum officials and their local agents smuggled antiquities in diplomatic pouches, bribed customs officials, or simply went to friends or countrymen in the Egyptian Service of Antiquities to ask them to pass their cases of antiquities unopened.
 During his tenure as keeper, Budge was noted for his kindness and patience in teaching young visitors to the British Museum.